tanatiem/BADS7105-CRM-Analytics/Homework 06 - Customer Segmentation/README.md

 ![repeat-purchase-centroids](./img/repeat-purchase-centroids.png)

 ## 4) Clustering Result Analysis
-Using **Google Colab** to query the clustering result from BigQuery to look see more of its characteristic.
+Using **Google Colab** to query the clustering result from BigQuery to see more of its characteristic.
 **Notebooks:** [Clustering Result EDA](./clustering-result-eda.ipynb)
 **Google Colab:** [Open in Colab](https://colab.research.google.com/github/tanatiem/BADS7105-CRM-Analytics/blob/main/Homework%2006%20-%20Customer%20Segmentation/clustering-result-eda.ipynb)